brettz9/jsdoc-jsonschema/README.md

 Convert standard JSDoc `@typedef` comment blocks into JSON Schema (with support for nonstandard expansions).

-**This project is not yet complete; it currently only works with single simple types!**

 ## Use cases

 - Validating the arguments passed to one's code at run-time